ECCC-MSC/open-data/docs-dev/nwp_riops/readme_riops_dhpS111-datamart-alpha_en.md

 Both variables are regrouped in a HDF5 data structure of type [H5T_COMPOUND type](https://bitbucket.hdfgroup.org/pages/HDFFV/hdf5doc/master/browse/html/cpplus_RM/class_h5_1_1_comp_type.html) for each RIOPS data grid point and for each timestamp.

-There is also a comprehensive metadata content in each S-111 tiled data file (for more information on the S-111 metadata, see the official [International Hydrographic Organisation(IHO) specification](http://registry.iho.int/beta/productspec/view.do?idx=168&product_ID=S-111&statusS=5&domainS=ALL&category=product_ID&searchValue=)).
+There is also a comprehensive metadata content in each S-111 tiled data file (for more information on the S-111 metadata, see the official [International Hydrographic Organisation(IHO) specification](http://registry.iho.int/beta/productspec/view.do?idx=168&product_ID=S-111&statusS=5&domainS=ALL&category=product_ID&searchValue=) version 1.0.1.

 # Files data structure